22FAUNO-SA-Team-1/ClassProjectDocuments/Design.md

 - *Threat ID*: 33.
     - Threat Name: Spoofing the Web Application External Entity
     - Threat Category: Spoofing
-    - Justification: Web Applications do not have permissions available to exploit in Keycloak
+    - Justification: Not Applicable-Web Applications do not have permissions available to exploit in Keycloak
-    - Existing Mitigations: Not Applicable
+    - Existing Mitigations: None
     - Notable Gap: None

 - *Threat ID*: 34.